-- Until 2001: the industry was focused on satisfying domestic demand and the market was developed mainly in three segments: hardware, software and IT services (including professional services related to installation or software development).
+- Until 2001: the industry was focused on satisfying domestic demand and the market was developed mainly in three segments: hardware, software, and IT services (including professional services related to installation or software development).

-- Between 2001 and 2002: because of the internal situation, it was necessary to reconsider expansion strategies for companies that were able to improve the economic situation, as they started providing software developments services to foreign markets.
+- Between 2001 and 2002: because of the internal situation, it was necessary to reconsider expansion strategies for companies that were able to improve the economic situation, as they started providing software development services to foreign markets.
 This is how a new business opportunity emerged.
 For example, during those years, Hexacta (which had been recently created), opened an office in Sao Paulo (Brazil) and increased their exports to this country as well as Spain.
-In addition, it began projecting itself into the US market and became a Microsoft’s partner.
+In addition, it began projecting itself into the US market and became Microsoft’s partner.

 - From 2003 till today: a mixed market began to grow, both domestic and export services (outsourcing) were generated.
 The Center of Studies for Production (CEP) of the Ministry of Industry of the Nation estimates that large Argentinean companies in the IT sector account for 90% of the turnover and 70% of the exports.
-The software industry was on the the right path.
+The software industry was on the right path.

 It is important to highlight that the evolution of the sector was due to a growing demand for products and services in the area of information technology, for which Argentina has taken big steps towards the offer of exportable services, which has enabled it to be inserted in the global market of the XXI Century.

-During the last 5 years the sector’s growth has been steady, positioning itself as key sector for the national economy which showed stability and dynamism.
+During the last 5 years, the sector’s growth has been steady, positioning itself as a key sector for the national economy which showed stability and dynamism.
 Although 2014 was a year in which domestic sales fell 11% and exports fell 10.5% –due to the recession, the currency devaluation and difficulties to import, among other factors–, the sector successfully managed to recover in 2015.